BishopFox/IDontSpeakSSL-deprecated/README.md

 # IDontSpeakSSL

-IDontSpeakSSL is a simple script to parse testssl.sh results.
+IDontSpeakSSL is a simple script based on sslyze SSL/TLS scanner.
 It is designed to automate the discovery of bad practices for SSL/TLS configurations, cipher suites, and certificates.
 It is useful on a large scope, for example during internal penetration testing or external testing on a large scope.

-For more information on testssl.sh, see [testssl.sh](https://testssl.sh/).

 ![Usage Example](https://raw.githubusercontent.com/BishopFox/IDontSpeakSSL/master/img/exec.png)